Queensland Road Danger Map Roche Legal

 The most dangerous roads in Torquay

-14 crash black spots in Torquay over the last 10 years, ranked by the number of people injured.
+12 crash black spots in Torquay over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Torquay ranks #67 statewide.

 138